nikunjsanghai/Introduction_to_Programming_Cplusplus/Week1/Homework1_help.md

 10
 ```
 #### Practice Problem related to HW- Question 3
 Q.  Write a program that takes a number as input.
-It is understood that the number will always be 3 digits, an integer and positive with no exceptions.
- the program should be able to calculate the sum of all the digits of the number.
+It is understood that the number will always be 3 digits, an integer and positive with no exceptions.The program should be able to calculate the sum of all the digits of the number.
 Example 123 , output should be 6.
 Hint: use the % operator.
 Example 666 , output should be 18